alarm-redist/fifty-states/analyses/PA_cd_2020/doc_PA_cd_2020.md

 County, and Philadelphia County, each municipality is its own pseudocounty as well.
 These counties were chosen since they are necessarily split by congressional districts.
+We also apply an additional Gibbs constraint to further avoid splitting municipalities.